mcguinlu/thesis/questions.md

 There are limitations to including preprints - discuss?

 Why not use a multivariate approach, given co-dependence of all lipid fractions?

+Eligible studies defined dementia outcomes using an objective process, incorporating recognised criteria. - What does this mean?
+I had originally stated that I would include only studies that defined dementia using specific criteria.
+This was hard to operationalise as often the criteria are not specified, but clear from other information (case note review) that clinicans likely followed these criteria.

+Say that HPS didn't report methods used, but likely to be eligible because of the process used to define dementia.